geoyogesh/GeoETL/docs/VISION.md

 ## Vision Statement

-**To become the modern standard for vector and raster spatial data processing, empowering users with blazing-fast performance, seamless scalability, and an intuitive developer experience.**
+**To become the modern standard for vector spatial data processing, empowering users with blazing-fast performance, seamless scalability, and an intuitive developer experience.**

 ## Mission